smittytone/cli2c/README.md

 ## Licences and Copyright

 `cli2c`, `matrix` and `segment` contain small code portions © 2019, James Bowman.
+All other code © 2022, Tony Smith (@smittytone).
 They are licensed under the terms of the BSD 3-Clause Licence.

 The RP2040 firmware is © 2022, Tony Smith (@smittytone).
 It is licensed under the terms of the MIT Licence.